drasi-project/docs/docs/content/solution-developer/sources/_index.md

   - ...
 ```

-The *source-id* must be unique within the scope of the Reactive Graph envionment, and is the ID used in a Continuous Query definition to describe which Sources the Continuous Query uses as input.
+The **source-id** must be unique within the scope of the Reactive Graph envionment, and is the ID used in a Continuous Query definition to describe which Sources the Continuous Query uses as input.

 The following sections describe the configuration of the Source types currently supported by Reactive Graph.

-## Azure Cosmos DB Gremlin API
+## Azure Cosmos DB Gremlin API Source

 The Azure Cosmos DB Gremlin API Source requires the following properties be set: